alanfogel/ChargeController/README.md

 This repository extends a Pi already running `dendro-pi-main` by adding support for logging and uploading solar charge controller data.

 ---
+## Prerequisites
+- Make sure you have followed the initial setup instructions from: https://github.com/alanfogel/dendro-pi-main
 ---

 ## 🔧 Initial Setup Instructions (On Raspberry Pi)